exonum/exonum-doc/src/get-started/data-proofs.md

 We need three types of transactions; apart from
 [the old ones](create-service.md#define-transactions)
-(“create a new wallet” and “transfer money between wallets”) we add a new transaction type that reimburses wallet balance.
+(“create a new wallet” and “transfer money between wallets”) we add a new transaction type that reimburses a wallet balance.
 We start with describing these transactions in Protobuf:

 ```protobuf